RichardEssery/FSM2/README.md

     ./FSM2 < nlst_Alptal.txt

-which run simulations for the winter of 2004-2005 at Alptal, Switzerland (Stähli and Gustafsson, 2006).
+which runs simulations for the winter of 2004-2005 at Alptal, Switzerland (Stähli and Gustafsson, 2006).
 Two points are simulated: one with forest cover and one without.

 ## References